Agriculture in Panama: Land tenure and agrarian reform

 Before the 1950s, land was readily available to anyone who was willing to clear and plant a plot.
 The cutting and clearing of forests greatly accelerated as the population increased.
-By the 1960s, subsistence farmers sometimes reduced the rest period of cleared plots from ten years of fallow to as few as five years because of the inavailability of farm land.
+By the 1960s, subsistence farmers sometimes reduced the rest period of cleared plots from ten years of fallow to as few as five years because of the unavailability of farm land.
 The reduced fallow period diminished soil fertility and harvests.
 Consequently, cropped acreage peaked during the 1960s.
 The hard life and low income farmers accelerated the exodus of workers from the countryside to the cities.

 The long period when new land was easily obtainable contributed to a casual attitude toward land titles.
 In 1980 32.9 percent of the 151,283 farms had such titles.
 The decline in available agricultural land has made land titling more necessary.
 Moreover, insecure tenure has been a particularly severe constraint to improved techniques and to commercial crop production.
 The cost of titling a piece of land has been too high for most subsistence farmers.

 Between 1969 and 1977, the government attempted to redistribute land.
 In the late 1980s the distribution of land and farm incomes remained very unequal.
 In 1980, 58.9 percent of farms had an annual income below US$200.
 The issue of unequal land distribution has not been as explosive in Panama as in many other Latin American countries.
 This was because of the service-oriented nature of the economy and because about half of the population lived in or near Panama City.
 Also, about 95 percent of all farm land was owner-operated, and virtually all rural families owned or occupied a plot.